What are eyelid lacerations?

 How are eyelid lacerations diagnosed?

 Your child's healthcare provider will look closely at your child’s eye to check for damage.
-Your child may need to see an eye doctor for further evaluation.
+Your child may need to see an eye healthcare provider for further evaluation.

 How are eyelid lacerations treated?